Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool separates a song into individual stems (vocals and instruments), using a specific verb and resource.
-It differentiates from siblings like suno_all_stems_music by specifying vocals and instrumentals.
+The description clearly states the tool separates a song into stems (vocals and instruments).
+It specifies the resource (song) and the action (separate), and distinguishes from similar sibling tools like suno_extract_vocals by emphasizing multiple stems.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.